Term FF-003

 Platform teams often measure success by the number of capabilities delivered.
 Self-service portals shipped.
 CI templates published.
 Golden paths documented.
 Those metrics count output, not outcome.
 A self-service portal that requires six days of onboarding to use is not reducing cognitive load.
 It is producing documentation debt.

 The three Cognitive Absorption signals invert that measurement.
 They count the developer experience, not the platform team's output.
-Flow state retention and context switch cost require talking to developers and instrumentation IDE and incident data.
+Flow state retention and context switch cost require talking to developers and instrumenting IDE and incident data.
 Paved road compliance under pressure requires watching what teams actually do when deadlines arrive.
 These measurements are harder.
 They are the only ones that prove the platform is working.

 In the context of AI adoption, Cognitive Absorption takes on additional weight.
 METR 2025 found that senior open source developers were 19 percent slower on familiar code when using AI assistants.
 The leading explanation involves increased cognitive overhead from managing agent context, reviewing AI-generated code, and handling the higher interruption frequency of AI-assisted workflows.
 A platform with high Cognitive Absorption absorbs that overhead.
 A platform with low absorption amplifies it.